 What makes Amazon a great eCommerce website is that it’s user-friendly.

-It comes with an on-site search engine so customers can easily find what they need.
-Even greater is having multiple filtering options so the search results will be narrowed down to the most relevant products.
+It has an on-site search engine so customers can easily find their needs.
+Even greater is the multiple filtering options, which narrow the search results to the most relevant products.

 This way, only products you’re highly interested in will be presented to you.